app development governance security and compliance

 At the very least, a breach in a poorly secured application can lead to downtime or service disruptions.
 At the same time, a more severe security vulnerability can be exploited to steal sensitive user or business data.

-Every day, new security threats and issues arise, making it difficult to build fully-secure applications.
-However, there are a few common issues you should at least mitigate against as part of your standard application development security.
+New security threats and issues arise daily, making building fully secure and compliant applications challenging.
+However, there are a few common issues you should at least mitigate against as part of your standard application development security and compliance.
 They’re highlighted below.

 1. Access control

 If anyone can access your application due to poor access control, it poses a significant threat to your business.
-That's because malicious actors often try to brute-force their way into apps by exploiting security issues with access authentication and authorization.
-This is why access control has to be a top priority in enterprise app development to prevent attackers from getting freeway access to your database or server.
+That’s because malicious actors often try to brute-force their way into apps by exploiting security issues with access authentication and authorization.
+Access control must be a top priority in enterprise app development to prevent attackers from gaining unrestricted access to your database or server.
 Access control is necessary for both offline and online applications.

 2. Insecure storage

-Enterprise apps often have to handle and store critical and sensitive business (and user) data.
-So it is important to prioritize application security to secure all of this data.
+Enterprise apps often handle and store critical and sensitive business (and user) data.
+To secure all this data, it is essential to prioritize application security.
 Insecure data increases the risk of cyberattack since attackers can easily access the database to steal or manipulate data.
-In addition to securing your database, you also need to invest in data encryption, especially when transmitting or sending data is necessary.
-This ensures that attackers cannot read the data even if they're intercepted or hijacked.
+In addition to securing your database, you must invest in data encryption, especially when transmitting or sending data is necessary.
+Ensuring that attackers cannot read the data, even if intercepted or hijacked, is crucial for maintaining security.

-Malicious actors may sometimes enter malicious commands or inject harmful codes that can impact an app or its users negatively.
-The absence of an efficient system to validate data that is being entered from external sources makes your app an easy target for attackers.
+Malicious actors may sometimes enter malicious commands or inject harmful codes that negatively impact an app or its users.
+The absence of an efficient system to validate data entered from external sources makes your app an easy target for attackers.
 An injection attack may result in data loss or corruption, denial of access, or even a total takeover of your application.

 4. Insider attack

-An insider attack is a type of software vulnerability that involves current or former employees of the organization.
+An insider attack is a software vulnerability involving the organization’s current or former employees.
 It occurs when these individuals misuse their legitimate access, intentionally (malicious insider) or inadvertently (careless insider), exposing the organization to security threats.
-Although insider attacks are often difficult to prevent, organizations can limit the impact of such attacks by limiting assess for individual users based on roles, protecting critical assets, and putting measures in place to ensure visibility.
+Although insider attacks are often difficult to prevent, organizations can limit their impact by restricting access for individual users based on roles, protecting critical assets, and putting measures in place to ensure visibility.

 Businesses rely on software and apps to power nearly everything they do.
-This means the stakes are a lot higher whenever attacks happen.
-A lack of proper security in app development leaves vulnerabilities in your applications that allow hackers or malicious actors to roam free in your app when they want to.
-This can lead to a cascade of negative impacts that can cause financial loss, reputational damage, sanctions, and fines or even cripple a business entirely.
+The stakes are a lot higher whenever attacks happen.
+A lack of proper security and compliance in app development leaves vulnerabilities in your applications that allow hackers or malicious actors to roam free in your app whenever they want to.
+A cascade of negative impacts can occur, potentially resulting in financial loss, reputational damage, sanctions, and fines, or even crippling a business entirely.

-These negative impacts of insecure applications are the reason why businesses cannot afford to ignore security when building applications.
-The following are some of the potential impacts of insecure applications:
+These negative impacts of insecure and non-compliant applications are why businesses cannot afford to ignore security and compliance when building applications.
+The following are some of the potential impacts:

 Financial costs